Program OverviewPrinter Friendly

 Because the program will highlight research, social and digital media, corporate communications and foundations in business, you'll develop the critical thinking and strategic communication skills to perform a vital role in healthy organizations and businesses.

-In Honours Bachelor of Public Relations Management, you'll:
+In Honours Bachelor of Public Relations Management, you will: